 This Policy will be read in conjunction with other policies regarding the safety and welfare of children.
 These together make up the suite of policies to safeguard and promote the welfare of children in this school.
-The policies listed below are all available on the College website:

 - Anti-Bullying policy:

 - Attendance and Punctuality Policy:

 - Behaviour and Safety Policy:

 - Behaviour policy:

 - Equality and Diversity Policy:

 - E-Safety Policy:

 - First Aid Policy:

 - ICT Acceptable Use Policy:

 - Low Level Concerns Policy

 - Managing allegations against staff Policy:

 - Sexual Violence and Sexual Harassment in Schools policy:

 - Staff Conduct Policy:

 - Trust Child Protection and Safeguarding Policy

 - Whistleblowing Policy: